-Positive-test rates rising in King County; hospitalizations and deaths surge
+Positive-test rates in King County soared earlier this month; hospitalizations, deaths were up

 King County’s positive-test rate for the novel coronavirus continued to climb in early December, while the number of hospitalizations and deaths surged.

 From Nov.
 28 to Dec.
-12, roughly 55,300 county residents were tested for COVID-19, and more than 9,800 had a positive result.
+12, , the most recent and accurate data available, roughly 55,300 county residents were tested for COVID-19, and more than 9,800 had a positive result.
 That pencils out to a positive-test rate of 17.8%, which is more than three percentage points higher than when I last reported on these numbers, using data from mid-November.
 The rate was 14.5% then.

 Needless to say, we are currently nowhere near the state’s goal, which is a rate of 2% positive tests over a two-week period.
 A higher positivity rate is one sign that transmission of the virus is accelerating.
 It also means that it’s more likely you’ll encounter someone who is infected with the virus if you go out in your neighborhood.